SiweiMa/Ames-House-Prices-Multiple-Linear-Regression-Project-in-Python/README.md

 # Process
 ## Data analysis
-To prepare the data for modelling, we list the varialbes with missing values as shown below.
+To prepare the data for modeling, we list the variables with missing values as shown below.
 Without dropping any observations, we fill the null data with ‘None’ or 0 in cases where the absence of data indicates the lack of a feature, for example, in variable `Alley`, we assume that the missing value means that the house has no alley.
 In other cases, I assigned the values to missing cells based on the context.
 For example, the data indicates that a house indeed has a kitchen but `KitchenQual` information is missing.
 Thus, I filled the null with Typical/Average(TA).
 See the notebook for more details.

 ![](images/missing_values.png)